How Gummy Candies Are Made (Shocking!)

 To replace gelatine, try Agar Agar – this seaweed-derived ingredient gels like gelatine but no animals are harmed to make it.

-Share with us in the comments below your favourite alternative holidays treats!
+Share with us in the comments below your favorite alternative holiday treats!